ctrl-space-labs/proven-ai/provenai-documentation/docs/1. Getting Started/3-Environment-Variables.md

 ProvenAI uses environment variables to configure the services.
 The environment variables are set in the `.env-local` file in the `docker-compose` directory.
 There are some mandatory ennvironment variables the user must create fin order for the provenAI app to operate.
 The user has to generate:
+- **AWS secret key** and secret access key -> mandatory to upload documents
 - At least one LLM key.
-Default is openAI key.
-- A dicord token.
-- AWS secret key and secret access key.
-  These are presented below:
+Default is OpenAI key. -> mandatory for chat functionality These are presented below:

 | Environment Variable         | Example Value                                              | Description                                                                                     | Documentation Link                                                                                                      |